Table of Contents

 You meet either the bona fide residence test or the physical presence test, discussed later.

 You are employed on an offshore oil rig in the territorial waters of a foreign country and work a 28-day on/28-day off schedule.
 You return to your family residence in the United States during your off periods.
-You are considered to have an abode in the United States and do not meet the tax home test.
-You cannot claim either of the exclusions or the housing deduction.
+You are considered to have an abode in the United States and don't meet the tax home test.
+You can't claim either of the exclusions or the housing deduction.

 Generally, if you were in Cuba in violation of U.S. travel restrictions, the following rules apply.

-Any time spent in Cuba cannot be counted in determining if you qualify under the bona fide residence or physical presence test.
+Any time spent in Cuba can't be counted in determining if you qualify under the bona fide residence or physical presence test.

-Any income earned in Cuba is not considered foreign earned income.
+Any income earned in Cuba isn't considered foreign earned income.

-Any housing expenses in Cuba (or housing expenses for your spouse or dependents in another country while you were in Cuba) are not considered qualified housing expenses.
+Any housing expenses in Cuba (or housing expenses for your spouse or dependents in another country while you were in Cuba) aren't considered qualified housing expenses.

 If you performed services at the U.S. Naval Base at Guantanamo Bay, you were not in violation of U.S. travel restrictions.